-When plotted as a function of time, the horizontal axis reflects the percentage of \textit{stance} (time interval of foot contact with the ground) over a gait cycle with body weight-normalized force values (measured in Newtons) on the vertical axis.

-A walking trial was recorded as a successful observation when the participant's entire foot maintained contact with the force plate during the stance phase, with participants maintaining their preferred walking speed within $\pm 3.5\%$.
-Walking speed was defined as the mean speed over six practice trials, during which participants walked a 10m walkway at a self-selected, stable, and comfortable pace.
+A walking trial was recorded as a successful observation when the participant's entire foot maintained contact with the force plate throughout the stance phase, and participants maintained their preferred walking speed within $\pm 3.5\%$.
+Walking speed was defined as the mean speed at which participants walked a 10m walkway at a self-selected pace over six practice trials.
 A photocell system registered speed and provided participants with real-time visual feedback for maintaining their walking speed during formal trials.

 We studied the part of the IDEA data that contained measurements of each GRF component taken at a constant sampling rate over the duration of each step.
 For each IDEA participant, three trials per limb were collected.
 For some participants, one or more trials were missing from the data.
 In those cases, we used as many trials as were given in the data and did not impute.
-We considered the collection of all trials of both limbs of all participants.
+We considered the collection of all trials of both limbs from all participants.